PetervanLunteren/EcoAssist/install_files/macos/grant-access.md

 ## How to grant access to open the EcoAssist installer

 Depending on your macOS security settings, you might not be able to open the EcoAssist installer immediately.
-In such cases, you’ll need to mark the file as safe in your system settings.
+Sometimes a simple `Right click` > `Open` will do the trick.
+If not, you’ll need to mark the file as safe in your system settings.
 Follow the steps below to proceed.

 ________